gilburns/Installomator-wiki/Configuration-and-Variables.md

 - `silent`:    no notifications
 - `all`:       all notifications (great for Self Service installation)

+`All` notifications includes things like download in progress, update not needed, installation complete, and failure messages, if any.

 ## Use swiftDialog for notifications
 If the `NOTIFY_DIALOG` variable is set to 1, then Installomator will check for [swiftDialog](https://github.com/bartreardon/swiftDialog) 2 or later, and if installed use that for notifications. `0` is default.
 Installomator, of course, can install swiftDialog.